goodscloud/technical-maxims/README.md

 ## Coding

 * Naming things is hard:
  * Don't be afraid of long, descriptive variable names.
 That's why your editor has tab completion.
+Optimize for comprehension, not keystrokes.
  * The length of a variable name should be inversely proportional to its scope.
  * Avoid acronyms and abbreviations, unless they are unambiguous and widely understood, like `HTTP` or `sync`.
  * Avoid plurals.
 Better to use `item_list` than `items`, to distinguish it from `item`.